Soften the Blow: Turn Subscription Cancellations Into UX Improvement Opportunities

 When the targeted alternative tactic didn’t work…

-• Improve the existing subscriber experience.
+- Aggregate feedback to inform UX improvements.
 If the alternative suggestions didn’t work, give your out-the-door subscriber a few final questions to understand why.
 Ultimately, you want to learn about their experience and why they’ve decided to leave.
-Aggregating this data helps you understand the “why,” which informs what needs to be improved in the user experience
+Aggregating this data helps you understand the “why,” which informs what needs to be improved in the user experience.
+Store your data in a tracking tool and tag the alternatives people turn down and their cancelations reasons.
+Over time trends will emerge that could impact any aspect of the experience.
+From pricing strategies to simple messaging improvements across your product.

 For example, you might learn subscribers want more flexibility with their delivery frequency and billing dates.
-If you know this, you can get to work designing new features that keep future customers from churning for the same reasons.
+If you know this, you can probe deeper with customer interviews or start designing new features that keep future customers from churning for the same reasons.

-• Create cohorts for re-engagement.
-With the information you get from your multi-step cancel flow, create cohorts that you can target with specific re-engagement offers in the future.
-For example, you might learn people only want to utilize the service during particular times of the year, like holidays or summertime.
-Or maybe people are tired of the same options and are looking for new product offerings.
+- Create cohorts for re-engagement.
+With the information you get from your multi-step cancel flow, create cohorts you can target with specific re-engagement offers in the future.
+For example, you might learn people prefer to utilize the service during particular times of the year, like holidays or summertime.
+Or, maybe customers are tired of the same options and are looking for new product offerings.
+As the product line evolves, you can re-engage this group, informing them about your latest offerings.

 Above All, Make Your Cancellation Experience Feel Like a Sweet Goodbye